 Pen Dinas restaurant is situated on the ground floor level to the right of the entrance.
 Its opening times are 9:30 – 4:30; the restaurant serves breakfast, lunch and afternoon tea.

 Please deposit all coats and bags in one of the lockers provided.
-These require a £1 coin, which is refundable when you retrieve your belongings from the locker.

 Any accident or illness should be reported either to staff in the Royal Commission Library and Search Room or to a member of the National Library’s uniformed security staff.